-Owlcam's flight operations require that the sUAS will always be in the line of sight of both a PIC and a monitor specialist, who will also act as the visual observer (VO).
-Flights will be at altitudes of no more than 400 feet AGL, and at speeds less than 20 knots.
-Despite the 400 ft.
+Skyshot Production's flight operations require that the sUAS will always be in the line of sight of both a PIC and a monitor specialist, who will also act as the visual observer (VO).
+Flights will be at altitudes of no more than 200 feet AGL, and at speeds less than 20 knots.
+Despite the 200 ft.
 AGL limit, most flights will take place at an altitude of no more than 100 ft.
 AGL.
+The PIC has over twenty years of experience with RC aircraft, and has over 200 hours flying sUAS as a hobbyist.